Grant592/grant592.github.io/_posts/2022-01-20-jscr-embeddings-part2.md

   }
 );
 ```
 Given that batching in this way didn't work, along with trying various different methods of `UNWIND`, the next approach was to just call each request one by one for each paper.
+Probably not the optimal way to do it but it worked in the end.

 ```python
 with driver.session() as session: